By Efrona Mor

 “You believe in the ancient—”

 “Domis covered that.
 Yes, and my will and belief are challenged to the weight of my strength that all beings are equal.
 He shall be cared for as one of my house!”
 Odo exhaled, calming himself, and looked at the pup.
 He was still staring at Odo.
 “Chapsalus.
-That is your name.”
+That is your name.
+If you show that tail to anyone outside of my chosen, I am dead.”

 The female looked up at Odo.
 “You give him a name meaning bright eyes in high demon tongue?”